-Join Ben Long for an in-depth discussion in this video Using the exercise files, part of Shooting and Processing High Dynamic Range Photographs (HDR).
+Join Ben Long for an in-depth discussion in this video Using the exercise files, part of HDR Photography: Shooting and Processing.

 If you are a premium subscriber to lynda .com or you have bought the DVD, well,…I'd just personally like to thank you, but also I'd like to tell you that…you're in luck, because you should have access to a folder of exercise files for this course.…So if you are a Premium subscriber, if you are accessing this course online,…download this folder.…If you have it off of the DVD, copy this to your desktop or documents folder,…just somewhere where you know where it is where you can get to it easily.…Inside you'll find separate folders for each chapter and in each chapter…you will find a whole bunch of, in this case, images.
 Tthese are all are all RAW files.…